weigu1/SmartyReader/Arduino/SmartyReader_P1_WiFi/README.md

 + `GET_NTP_TIME` to add the the real time (from an NTP Server).

 + `PUBLISH_COOKED` is used to get only one JSON string with all the calculated values.
 In this new version every item (DSMR and calculated) is published under its own topic.
 No more JSON strings but directly the values (easier to handle wit home automation software).
 In `config.h` (or secrets.h) you can decide with 'y/n' if you want to publish the parameter or not.

++ `OLD_HARDWARE` must be used for boards before V2.0, because here the serial signal is inverted with hardware (transistor) instead of software.

++ `FUNDUINO_W5100` for Ethernet boards before V2.2 if using Ethernet.

 #### The config file (`config.h`).